-When the investment is disposed of, the cumulative gain or loss previously recognized in OCI is recognized as miscellaneous income in statement of comprehensive income.
-Interest earned on holding AFS financial assets are reported as interest income using the effective interest rate.
-Dividends earned on holding AFS financial assets are recognized in statement of comprehensive income as part of miscellaneous income when the right to receive payment has been established.
-The losses arising from impairment of such investments are recognized as provisions for impairment losses in statement of comprehensive income.
+When the investment is disposed of, the cumulative gain or loss previously recognized in OCI is recognized as miscellaneous income in the statement of revenue, members' support and expenses.
+Interest earned on holding AFS financial assets are reported as interest income using the effective interest rate (EIR).
+Dividends earned on holding AFS financial assets are recognized in the statement of revenue, members' support and expenses as part of miscellaneous income when the right to receive payment has been established.
+The losses arising from impairment of such investments are recognized as provisions for impairment losses in the statement of revenue, members' support and expenses.